Digital Health and CareFind a programme

 The Intelligent Systems group explores general principles underlying learning and intelligence in artificial and natural systems.
 An important aspect is machine learning and data mining techniques for systems and software that improve with experience.
 We also work on the interface between computer science and the biological sciences, exploiting connections that not only help to make computers more intelligent but also deepen our understanding of aspects of human intelligence.
 We are working on computational methods for automating significant parts of the scientific method.
 Our research enables the development of sophisticated systems that allow us to manage and make full use of vast amounts of digital data.

-The digital health industry is one of the fastest growing, both internationally and in the UK, with current estimates indicating that the sector is increasing at a rate of 15 per cent each year.
+The digital health industry is one of the fastest growing, both internationally and in the UK, with current estimates indicating that the sector is increasing at a rate of 15% each year.
 Driven by the health needs of ageing populations in countries such as the UK, France, Germany, China, Singapore, Japan and the US, this growth is expected to continue for decades to come.

 Exciting career opportunities to develop new digitally-enabled, personalised health solutions therefore exist within academia, the charitable sector and health providers in many different countries (eg the UK’s NHS), as well as myriad companies that have active health research and development programs (such as Apple, Google, Amazon, Sony, Microsoft, Samsung, Huawei, Arm and many others).